YongoDavid/DEMO-2024-AUGUST/README.md

 i need to host the REACT calc , i tried yesterday but it didnt go well so i will try again today.

 AUG-09
+I have tried hosting the REACT calculator but i am unable to.